 If there is an issue that affects your ability to attend class, please let the professor know as soon as possible.
 Accommodations can be made if we devise a plan together as soon as a problem occurs.

 Grades

-Grades consist of a midterm, a final, a paper, a campaign assignment, a redistricting assignment, and classroom participation.
+Grades consist of three miidterms and classroom participation.
 The weighting of the aspects of the grade are: